History

 model has a bus speed of 1066MHz, earlier machine have a slower speed.

-Then in October 2009 a revision that was mainly a speed bump allowed the
+Then in October 2009 a revision that was mainly a speed bump and can run

 The third notable change was June 2010, a redesigned case makes memory